Why I get you to move and breathe in your session: the neuroscience

 If you are interested in delving deeper into this I would recommend:

-If you would like to ask me what Counselling or body psychotherapy is all about, I offer a FREE 15 minute discovery session by phone for new clients.
-You can also book this online by clicking the button below.
+If you would like to ask me what somatic psychotherapy is all about, I offer a FREE 15 minute discovery session by phone for new clients.